List of Cluedo characters: Professor Plum

-Professor Plum is a stock absent-minded professor who rolls last in the game.
+Plum or Professor Plum is a stock absent-minded professor who rolls last in the game.

-In Clue Master Detective, Edgar Plum is depicted as a shady archaeologist and the head of the local school's archaeology department.
+In Clue Master Detective, Edgar Plum is depicted as a shady archaeologist and the head of the local school's archaeology department who wanted Mr. Boddy to provide him financial backing for Middle East expedition in discovery of a unique prehistoric skeleton.

-In the film, he is portrayed by Christopher Lloyd and depicted as a disgraced former psychiatrist of the World Health Organization who lost his medical license for having an affair with one of his patients and became an employee at the United Nations.
-In the third ending, he seemingly kills Mr. Boddy, only to later learn it was actually Boddy's butler, before being exposed and arrested.
+In the film, he is portrayed by Christopher Lloyd and depicted as a disgraced former psychiatrist who lost his medical license after having an affair with one of his patients.

 In the 1990s ITV game show Cluedo, Professor Peter Plum is a regular visitor at Arlington Grange.
 In series 1, he was depicted as American before his nationality was changed to English for series 2 onward.

-In the 1996 musical, Professor Plum has been demoted to the orchestra's piano player while a "dorky school teacher" disguised as him and three random audience members serve as accomplices in choosing the culprit, location, and murder weapon.
+In the 1997 musical, Professor Plum has been demoted to the orchestra's piano player while a "dorky school teacher" disguised as him and three random audience members serve as accomplices in choosing the culprit, location, and murder weapon.

 In the 2002 edition, Professor Peter Plum is an archaeologist and Egyptologist who formerly worked as the curator of the British Museum before he was fired due to allegations of plagiarizing his article on the dynasties of ancient Egypt from a deceased colleague.
+His Egypt expedition was previously funded by Mr. Boddy's uncle Sir Hugh Black.

+In the 2023 edition, Professor Plum is an antiquary who produces forgeries.
+Boden Black blackmails him into forging documents that prove the legality of his hotel being built on a public park with the information that Plum's degree is itself forged.

 Additional suspects

-Parker Bros. released the Clue VCR Mystery Game in 1985, introducing four new characters to the lineup, the first change in Cluedo characters in 36 years.
+Parker Bros. released the Clue VCR Mystery Game in 1985, introducing four new characters to the lineup, the first such change in 36 years.
 The new characters also appeared in a number of spin-off games and licensed products, such as Clue Master Detective (1988).